Avdhesh616/Smart-Irrigation-system-using-ML-and-IoT/README.md

 # Working
 The Node MCU board is a compact electronic device with internet connectivity and programmability.
 It incorporates a DHT11 sensor to measure temperature and humidity.

 The Node MCU board acquires temperature and humidity readings from the DHT11 sensor.
-The code for the Node MCU board is provided in the file "".
+The code for the Node MCU board is provided in the file "irrigation_system.ino".

 These readings are then transmitted to the ThingSpeak IoT cloud platform.
 ThingSpeak is a cloud-based service designed for data collection, analysis, and visualization from IoT devices.